1984vc/website/content-src/notion/docs/founders-handbook/safe-side-letters.md

 - Make sure the rights are limited to only the next financing round as opposed to all subsequent financings (perpetual pro-rata).
 In a SAFE, the term "Equity Financing" is defined as the next equity financing.
 If using alongside other instruments, make sure this point is explicit.
 - Try to use the standard formula (investors will buy shares in this round equal equal to the ratio from converting all shares of the investor's safe divided by the company capitalization) as opposed to a hard ownership target (i.e. investor will have the right to buy enough shares to maintain X%")

-{{< callout emoji="✔️">}}
+{{< callout type="info" emoji="✔️" >}}
-"The Investor shall have the right to purchase its pro rata share of Standard Preferred Stock being sold in the Equity Financing (the "**Pro Rata Right**").
+"The Investor shall have the right to purchase its pro rata share of Standard Preferred Stock being sold in the Equity Financing (the "Pro Rata Right").
 Pro rata share for purposes of this Pro Rata Right is the ratio of (x) the number of shares of Capital Stock issued from the conversion of all of the Investor's Safes with a "Post-Money Valuation Cap" to (y) the Company Capitalization."
 {{< /callout >}}